Skip to main content

 Cannonfire Concerto was developed by Choice of Games.

 Cannonfire Concerto has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its gameplay.
+Most players liked Cannonfire Concerto for its story but disliked it for its graphics.

 Cannonfire Concerto is a single player game.

-Similar games include Roadwarden, Choice of Magics, Choice of Robots, Champion of the Gods, The Life and Suffering of Sir Brante and others.
+Similar games include Pendragon Rising, Champion of the Gods, Choice of Magics, The Life and Suffering of Sir Brante, VERSUS: The Elite Trials and others.